AudricWannaz/DTS2CSV/dts2csv/README.md

 DTS2CSV allows you to extract contents from a DTS API as local CSV file.
 It can also retrieve corresônding TEI files and, if Saxon and TEI-XSL are available on your computer, automatically convert them as Text and HTML files.

-In that las t case, basic statistical info in generated (nbWords for example) and added to CSV contents.
+In that last case, basic statistical info in generated (nbWords for example) and added to CSV contents.

 # Architecture